How to Prepare

-Having played for many years, practiced constantly and having received the highest grades in college, are by no means the indicators that you are fit to play concerts.
+Having played for many years, practicing constantly, and having received the highest grades in college, are by no means the indicators that you are fit to play concerts.
 Concert playing is a special vocation within the vocation.
-Playing flawlessly is not what it takes and having the guts neither.
+Playing flawlessly is not what it takes and having the guts is neither.
 The whole issue has to be examined from a different angle.
 Start by asking yourself:

 Why do I want to play concerts?

-If the answer are any of the following:
+If the answer is any of the following:

 1) "I played for many years and it is time for other people to see what I have been up to".

-2) "I think people needs to know my interpretations which are simply better than the ones by other players".
+2) "I think people need to know my interpretations which are simply better than the ones by other players".

 3) "I need to feel the energy flowing between the audience and me".